-PrimeCareof Manatee or Urgent Care Walk In Clinics (a Division of MAY Health)
+PrimeCareof Manatee or Urgent Care

 Walk-In Clinics (a Division of MAX Health) Stephen Coppa, D.O

 LECOM Clinical Assistant Professor of

 Internal Medicine

 Location

 6110 53rd Avenue East Bradenton, Florida 34203

 A minimal co-pay will apply.

 Student health is a priority at LECOM, students must be healthy in order to be successful in the curriculum and to give their best to each patient.
 Students requiring diagnostic and preventative health services are advised to try to seek those appointments outside of the normal curriculum if at all possible.
 It is recognized that therapeutic health services are often unpredictable and interruptions in the curriculum are unavoidable in these circumstances.
 Whether students are seeking a diagnostic, preventative or therapeutic health service, if it is during a scheduled class period or an exam, you must follow the procedures to request an excused absence as outlined in Section 9.3 Attendance, Tardiness and Absences.